Gretchen Whitmer: Health care

 Whitmer has said she would fight Republican efforts to take away protections for patients with preexisting conditions.
 In the State Senate, she successfully worked to expand Medicaid coverage in the state under the Affordable Care Act.
 She spoke against single-payer healthcare as unrealistic on a state level in 2018 but also said she supports and thinks there is a good opportunity to enact federal-level Medicare for All.
 She also said she would work to lower the cost of prescription drugs and would get rid of Schuette's drug immunity law, which she believes protects drug companies from legal trouble if their drugs harm or kill people.

 During her first term as governor, Whitmer expanded health care coverage to more than one million Michiganders under the state's Medicaid expansion program, Healthy Michigan.
 She played a key role in passing Michigan's Medicaid expansion in 2013 as Senate minority leader, delivering Democratic votes needed to pass it.
 Also during her first term, Whitmer established the Healthy Moms Healthy Babies program to help reduce infant mortality rates in low-income populations and address racial disparities in care provided for mothers and infants, and secured an expansion of postpartum Medicaid coverage providing up to 35,000 mothers with health services for a year postpartum to help reduce pregnancy-related deaths.

 Whitmer signed a bipartisan bill into law in 2020 to end surprise medical billing in Michigan by requiring providers to negotiate bills for out-of-network emergency services with a patient's insurance company instead of the patient.
 In 2022, she signed a bipartisan package of bills into law to reduce prescription drug prices by requiring pharmacists to disclose prices of cheaper generic drugs to patients and by requiring pharmacy benefit managers to be licensed and file drug-price transparency reports.

+In July 2025, Whitmer announced a state partnership with the nonprofit Undue Medical Debt to facilitate the erasure of over $144 million in medical debt held by nearly 210,000 Michigan residents, funded by $4.5 million in appropriations allocated by the FY24 state budget.
+In her eighth and final State of the State address, she outlined her plan to cap interest rates on medical debt and prevent it from appearing in Michiganders' credit reports, mirroring a legislative package that prohibits hospitals and debt collectors from recouping unpaid medical debt through wage garnishment or property foreclosure and caps interest accrual and late fees on medical debt to 3% of the total debt, which were each approved by the Michigan Senate in March 2026 and as of April 2026 await approval in the Michigan House of Representatives.